MP4 to AVI Conversion Explained

 Which format should you choose?

-You should choose .MP4 for almost all modern use cases.
-It is the global standard for web video, smartphone recording, social media sharing, and modern video editing.
+Choose .MP4 for almost all modern use cases.
+It is the standard for web video, mobile devices, social media, and long-term storage.

 Conclusion